s2hub/docs/articles/werner_krauss_orm_relations_explained/orm_relations.md

 With the `$has_one` config array you can define, which foreign keys to other tables should be saved in your model's table.
 It generates an integer column suffixed with "ID", so our relation name "ExtraMemberData" will create the field " ExtraMemberDataID".
-Additionally, Silverstripe will add an index to this table for faster database queries.
+Additionally, Silverstripe CMS will add an index to this table for faster database queries.

 Let's plug this `DataExtension` to `Member` by adding the following lines to your yml config: